-Why is this issue hugely important for women?
+Why is this a hugely important issue for women?

 **NEWS FLASH** If you are a woman who has been considering long-term care (LTC) insurance, please don’t wait!
-Most insurance carriers have already changed to “sex distinct rates” where women are being charged 20% to 40% more than men, because we use the majority of benefits.
-There are still a couple of carriers in California offering “unisex pricing,” but this will not last much longer!
+Many insurance carriers have changed to “sex-distinct rates” where women are being charged 20% to 40% more than men, because we use more of the benefits.
+There are still some carriers that offer “unisex pricing,” but it is not likely to last much longer!

-As a Long-Term Care Specialist and advocate for women, I have spoken to a tremendous number of people.
+As a Long-Term Care Specialist and an advocate for women, I have spoken to a tremendous number of people.
 And I have heard a tremendous number of rationalizations about why they have not taken action to create a Long-Term Care plan.
-Here are the most popular ones — but in truth, if you can convince yourself to accept and believe just one of them, you will be well on your way to “losing it all.”
+Here are the most popular ones... but, in truth, if you can convince yourself to accept and believe just one of these, you could be well on your way to “losing it all.”

-Now you may feel that you have every right to expect that your problems, burdens, and lack of planning will become the responsibility of the ones you love the most.
+- "My children will take care of me."
+Now, you might feel that you have every right to expect that your problems, burdens, and lack of planning should become the responsibility of the ones you love the most.
 And you know what?
-It won’t even get old for them — they'll be just as excited and happy to take care of you after the first year or two as they were after the first week.
-And they'll be happy to set aside their lives, their jobs, and their own family needs to care for you.
+It won’t ever get old for them — they'll be just as excited and happy to take care of you after the first year or two as they were after the first week.
+And they'll be happy to set aside their own lives, jobs, and family needs to care for you.
 In fact, they'll probably be saying, after they collapse for the night, that they can’t wait until tomorrow to get to do it all over again!
-And, no — of course, it won’t bother them at all to see you naked.
-Besides, you can bet they will be singing your praises to all their friends for not planning ahead and being too cheap to buy that insurance that would have paid for other people to help care for them and given everybody a better quality of life. ...
+And, no, of course, it won’t bother them at all to see you naked.
+Besides, you can bet they will be singing your praises to all their friends for not planning ahead and being too cheap to buy that insurance that could have paid for other people to help care for them and given everybody a better quality of life.
+Right?
 Enough said.

-My point here — even if I've been a bit abrupt — had been to make it part of your mindset that LTC is important and should not be put off!
+My point here — even if I've been a bit abrupt — has been to make it part of your mindset that LTC is important and should not be put off!

 But people do come up with even more excuses.
 I've saved some of the best for last, and they may sound pretty familiar to you.
-Check back for Part 2 of this blog to learn more about why LTC is so necessary.
+Check back for the next part of this blog to learn more about why LTC is so necessary.